kofrasa/migrate/README.md

   -e {postgres,mysql,sqlite3}
-                        database engine (default: "sqlite3") -r REV                revision to use. specify "0" for the next revision if using the "create" command (default: last revision) -m MESSAGE            message description for creating new migrations with "new" command
+                        database engine (default: "sqlite3") -r REV                revision to use. specify "0" for the next revision if using the "new" command. this option applies to only the "new" and (default: last revision) -m MESSAGE            message description for creating new migrations with "new" command
   -u USER               database user name (default: login name)